 If you're spending the summer in Thailand or taking a semester off to volunteer in Costa Rica like our ILP volunteers do, you're going to travel to lots and lots of places during that time.
 Or maybe you're backpacking Europe and seeing 10+ countries that trip.
 Instead of spending the money to buy a souvenir from every place you visit, grab a postcard.
 They're slim, don't take up precious space in your backpack, crazy cheap, and such an easy way to have a keepsake from that city.

-Also, you can find postcards in literally every city you visit, and they are not hard to find.
+Another bonus for this kid of keepsake?
+You can find postcards in literally every city you visit, and they are not hard to find.
 Anywhere you find tourists, you can almost always find a postcard.
 Postcards are sleek, light, inexpensive and never going out of style.

 Get Some Inspo